dakom/hello-terra/README.md

 # [SHARED CRATE DOCS](https://dakom.github.io/hello-terra/docs/shared)

 # Dev experience
-* Contracts and frontend are guaranteed to typecheck with eachother _at compile-time_ due to sharing the Rust types in a common crate.
+* Contracts and frontend are guaranteed to typecheck with eachother _at compile-time_ due to sharing the Rust types in a common crate. (right now the request/response are separately defined, but it would be straightforward to unify them too)
 * Use third-party native Rust types like [Decimal](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.Decimal.html) everywhere - prevent (de)serialization errors, floating point errors, and straight up human errors by never worrying about them in the first place!
 String<>Addr and whatnot conversions be ye gone!
 * Simply call `ContractExecuteMsg(msg).execute().await` or `ContractQueryMsg(msg).query().await` on the _actual_ Rust structs defined in the [shared crate](shared).
-Not only does (de)serialization work as expected (without having to look at a schema!), these return proper Rust futures which can be used in the full Rust async/await ecosystem (note: cancelling won't abort the low-level RPC/XHR/Promises since we're at the mercy of the Terra.JS API for that, and it doesn't support cancellation)
+Not only does (de)serialization work as expected (without having to look at a schema!), these return proper Rust futures which can be used in the full Rust async/await ecosystem (note: cancelling won't abort the low-level RPC/XHR/Promises since we're at the mercy of the Terra.JS API for that, and that dependency layer doesn't support cancellation)
 * Since we don't need a schema, we don't generate one.
 Use Cargo Docs instead (see above).
 Though a schema could be generated too for outside projects to interface with our contracts.
 * Playtest all contracts with a frontend and bootstrapping mechanism when contracts are re-compiled.
 It's not as fast as unit tests - so don't use it for that.
 Instead, compare against manually compiling, uploading, and instantiating contracts on change.
-Compared to that, this automated approach is very fast when it comes time to properly integrate (this example only has one contract - but imagine subcontracts etc.).
-It's fast enough that sometimes writing unit tests are a waste of time.
+Compared to that, this automated approach is very fast when it comes time to properly integrate - especially with multiple interdependent contracts
-* With a debug setting - live reload all 4 frontend parts when source changes (main app, iframe controller, contracts, media)
-* Cargo-make commands for composing different build pipelines
+* Cargo-make commands for composing different build pipelines, live reloading, etc. etc.
 * Simple interface to the wallet-provider bridge.
 New types don't need to be added often since they are just the wrappers, but when they do it's easy.
 * Separate deployment targets, easy-to-find configuration files
 * Ci all setup properly